Simzali/KWK-Logue-/README.md

 # KWK-Logue-
-Kode with Klossy, HTML CSS Javascript Summer Camp, final project
+Kode with Klossy, Web Development Summer Camp, final project

-Our website offers you a range of logues or movie recommendations in various genres so you can now explore niche, underrated films similar to your classics and favourites.
+Our website offers you a range of logues or movie recommendations in various genres so you can now explore niche, underrated films similar to your classics and favorites.